Transfer Credit

 If you believe a course from a previous institution may be eligible, you should contact your department to begin the process.
 The department, usually the Director of Graduate Studies, will review the coursework to determine whether the course is equivalent to a specific course at KU and meets the transfer requirements.
 You will need to provide the department with documentation about the course, including an official transcript reflecting the courses from the other institution to be transferred in, as well as descriptions and/or syllabi for the courses in question.
 If approved by the department, they will submit the transfer request on your behalf.

-Being a student, you should be advised that coursework taken as a non-degree seeking student already counts into the calculation of your graduate GPA, but the count towards degree form is still required for the coursework to count toward completion of degree requirements.
-However, the change is not otherwise reflected in your transcript.
+Coursework taken as a non-degree seeking student already counts into the calculation of the graduate GPA, but departmental approval is needed for the coursework to count to fulfill degree requirements.
+This approval is managed internally in the department and the school and is not otherwise reflected in your transcript.

 With the exception of coursework completed via a pre-approved Co-enrollment arrangement, graduate coursework completed as an undergraduate degree-seeking or undergraduate non-degree seeking student may not be counted toward a graduate degree at KU.

 Graduate courses taken at KU may count toward both a graduate degree and graduate certificate(s) as long as you are admitted and enrolled in the intended program prior to completion of the last required course.
-If the courses were taken as a non-degree seeking student, a Count Toward Degree form must be submitted prior to approval for graduation or approval of the certificate.
+If the courses were taken as a non-degree seeking student, both the degree-granting department and the certificate granting department (if separate) must independently approve the coursework to count to fulfill a degree requirements in their department prior to their approval for graduation or approval of the certificate.

 Kansas Board of Regents policy defines 30 hours as the minimum for master's degrees at KU.
 Departments may petition for a reduced hour degree master's degree for individual students.
 A reduction in hours is distinct from a transfer of credit and is reserved for those students especially well-prepared to complete a graduate-level degree and able to maintain a superior grade point average.
 If approved, you could be allowed to complete your degree by enrolling in up to 6 fewer hours of graduate credit than is typically required for that degree.
 No coursework is transferred and no modifications to the transcript are made.